ondrejmlynarc/portfolio/README.md

 ## Education
 - MSc., Data Science | University of Utrecht, the Netherlands (_May 2023_)
+- MSc., Data Science | University of Utrecht, the Netherlands (May 2023)

 ## Work Experience
 **AI Automation Specialist @ Brandsom (_Jan 2024 - Present_)**